Lizzi-Busy/freezam/README.md

-# Shazam-like Audio Recognition Algorithm
+# Freezam: A Shazam-like Audio Recognition Algorithm

 Audio fingerprinting and recognition algorithm implemented in Python.